davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 geodynamic and geological evidence of a specific episode of subduction instability.

-These scenarios result in cooler geotherms than the shallow slab window underplating, falling within the spinel stability field at the temperature of xenolith entrainment [@fig:model_comparison].
+These scenarios result in cooler geotherms than the shallow slab window underplating, matching the broad thermobarometric constraints on Crystal Knob xenolith entrainment relatively deep within the spinel stability field [@fig:model_comparison].
 The Monterey plate subduction scenario predicts a modern geotherm that coincides with the entrainment constraints on the Crystal Knob xenoliths.